We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Petroleum jelly is a thick, waxy paste that many people use as a skin care product and treatment for minor cuts and burns.
-Other names for petroleum jelly include petrolatum and Vaseline, a common brand name.
+It can also help with certain rashes.

 People use petroleum jelly for diaper rash, as a moisturizer, to treat skin conditions such as eczema, and as a lubricant.